Molluscivore: In invertebrates

 Cone snails: Some cone snails hunt and eat other kinds of snails, such as cowries, olive shells, turbo snails, and conch snails, while others will eat other cone snails.
 Conus marmoreus and Conus omaria are able to kill and swallow prey that are larger than themselves; some Conus species can swallow prey that weigh up to half of their own weight.
-Snail's bodies are attached to their shell by a columellar muscle that holds onto the columella, the axis of the snail.
+Snails' bodies are attached to their shell by a columellar muscle that holds onto the columella, the axis of the snail.
 This muscle also allows the snail to retract back into its shell.
 If this muscle is broken, the snail will lose its shell and die.
 It is hard to detach this muscle in a live snail, or even in a dead snail.
 It is thought that the conotoxins in the venom of cone snails are able to completely relax this muscle so that the body can be pulled out from its shell.
 The cone snail uses its foot to hold the shell of its prey.
 Using a strong, steady pulling motion, the body of the snail can be forced out and then swallowed whole.
 Complete digestion of a snail can take many hours, even days.

 Starfish: Primitive starfish, such as Astropecten and Luidia, swallow their prey whole and start to digest it in their cardiac stomachs.
 Shell valves and other inedible materials are ejected through their mouths.
 The semi-digested fluid is passed into their pyloric stomachs and caeca where digestion continues and absorption occurs.
 The margined sea star (Astropecten articulatus) is a well known molluscivore.
 It catches prey with its arms which it then takes to the mouth.
 The prey is then trapped by the long, moving prickles around the mouth cavity and swallowed food.

 In more advanced species of starfish, the cardiac stomach can be everted from the organism's body to engulf and digest food.
 When the prey is a clam, the starfish pulls with its tube feet to separate the two valves slightly, and inserts a small section of its stomach, which releases enzymes to digest the prey.
 The stomach and the partially digested prey are later retracted into the disc.
 Here the food is passed on to the pyloric stomach, which always remains inside the disc.
 Because of this ability to digest food outside the body, starfish can hunt prey much larger than their mouths.

 Crabs: The freshwater crabs Syntripsa matannensis and Syntripsa flavichela are classed as molluscivores.
 Using their massive and powerful claws, adult Florida stone crabs (Menippe mercenaria) feed on acorn barnacles, hard-shelled clams, scallops, and conch.